 Fascinating thought: Craigievar Castle is said to have inspired Walt Disney’s Cinderella Castle.

 The Tolbooth Museum

 The Tolbooth Museum is one of the best preserved 17th century jails in Scotland.
-Amongst its many residents were prisoners after the Battle of Culloden.
-The atmospheric 17th and 18th century cells are finished with their original doors and barred windows and offers fascinating facts about Aberdeen and its history of crime and punishment.
+Amongst its many residents were prisoners from the Battle of Culloden.
+The atmospheric 17th and 18th century cells are finished with their original doors and barred windows.
+The museum offers a fascinating insight into Aberdeen and its history of crime and punishment.